jywu511/ARTNet/README.md

-# ARTNet: An Artifact-Resilient Translation Network for Endoluminal Navigation
+# ARTNet: An Artifact-Resilient Translation Network for Endoluminal Robot Navigation

 ## Abstract